DilanCF/CMSC412_notes/lecture/Lecture16.md

 ![Alt text](img/Lecture16/image-14.png)

-How do we strt the process?
+How do we start the process?

 pointer is on first instruction to execute, not in memory

-For every other process page on firt access, have a page fault
+For every other process page on first access, have a page fault

 Pure demand paging
 * Look up

-Instrution can execute multiple pages
+Instruction can execute multiple pages
 * What happens here?

 the 2 numbers could be in 2 different pages
-* Storing back somewhr another reference
+* Storing back somewhere another reference

-Executing an instructoin
+Executing an instruction
-* where instruciton ws on a page in memory
+* where instruction ws on a page in memory

-Fecth and decode, issue reference to first opertor
+Fetch and decode, issue reference to first operator

 Page fault means we go back to beginning

-ONce we have done this enought to bring the arguments in, we can continue
+ONce we have done this enough to bring the arguments in, we can continue

 One instruction can lead to multiple page faults!

 Page faults: Very expensive
 * However, most programs we write only execute small portion of code at a time sequentially
-* first instrucion on page, has 512 byte, 1024, etc.
+* first instruction on page, has 512 byte, 1024, etc.
 * next instruction then pages there
 * Locality of reference (look up)
 *
 ![Alt text](img/Lecture16/image-15.png)

-If we do a block move, and go to a location not on a page that is in mmory
+If we do a block move, and go to a location not on a page that is in memory
 * Restart?
-* or save state of insatruciton in the middle?
+* or save state of instruction in the middle?

 Depends on machine supporting partially executed programming